justinpryzby/bad-tenant-experiences/README.md

 He told me that he worked "security" at the Up-Down arcade bar.
 We had problems with him since the week he moved in.

-As soon as he connected to my wifi, he started shouting at his video games.
+As soon as he connected to my wifi, he started shouting at his video games.\
-2023-11-02: I hesitated to do it, but forced myself to tell him to quiet down, since at that point it was after 10pm.
+2023-11-02: I hesitated to do it, but forced myself to tell him to quiet down, since at that point it was after 10pm.\
-2023-11-25: I found the front doors left unlocked.
-2023-11-28: I asked him at 11:52 pm to avoid shouting
+2023-11-28: I asked him at 11:52 pm to avoid shouting\
-2024-01-02: I asked him be quiet at 11:41 pm.
+2024-01-02: I asked him be quiet at 11:41 pm.\
 2024-01-07/8 Lukas was shouting until 01:40.
-I gave up trying to communicate with him about it, and sent future complaints directly to the landlord.
+I gave up trying to communicate with him about it, and sent future complaints directly to the landlord.\
 2024-03-06: He had another outburst of noise between 4pm and 5pm, and I disabled his internet access, which I'd been avoiding doing for months.

-2023-12-12: I asked him clean up the dirty clean dishes left in the sink/counter since 2023-12-04 (8 days)
+2023-12-12: I asked him clean up the dirty clean dishes left in the sink/counter since 2023-12-04 (8 days)\
-2023-12-27: I asked him again to clean up 10 dirty clean dishes left in the sink/counter since 2023-12-18 (9 days), and to clean the sink strainer of food waste rather than leaving it behind.
+2023-12-27: I asked him again to clean up 10 dirty clean dishes left in the sink/counter since 2023-12-18 (9 days), and to clean the sink strainer of food waste rather than leaving it behind.\
-2024-03-11: There were dirty dishes in the sink/counter until 2024-03-13 (3 days);
+2024-03-11: There were dirty dishes in the sink/counter until 2024-03-13 (3 days);\
-2024-03-14: There were dirty dishes in the sink/counter until 2024-03-21 (7 days);
+2024-03-14: There were dirty dishes in the sink/counter until 2024-03-21 (7 days);\

+2023-11-25: I found the front doors left unlocked.\
-2024-01-07: Lukas knowingly left the front door unlocked when he couldn't find his key.
+2024-01-07: Lukas knowingly left the front door unlocked when he couldn't find his key.\
-2024-04-01: I found the front door unlocked;
+2024-04-01: I found the front door unlocked;\
 2024-04-04: I found the front door unlocked, again;

-2024-01-10: Lukas called me and woke me up at 4:12 AM when he didn't have his keys;
+2024-01-10: Lukas called me and woke me up at 4:12 AM when he didn't have his keys;\
-2024-01-20: Lukas called me and woke me up at 4:50 AM when he didn't have his keys;
+2024-01-20: Lukas called me and woke me up at 4:50 AM when he didn't have his keys;\
 2024-04-03: Lukas called me and woke me up at 3:25 AM when he didn't have his keys;

-2023-12-24: Lukas removed a trash bag from his bedroom and left it on kitchen floor overnight.
+2023-12-24: Lukas removed a trash bag from his bedroom and left it on kitchen floor overnight.\
-2024-03-06: Lukas removed 4 trash bags from his bedroom at once.
+2024-03-06: Lukas removed 4 bags of trash from his bedroom at once.\
 2024-03-08: Lukas removed several bags of trash from his room.
-He put them into the recycling bin rather than the trash bin.
+He put them into the recycling bin rather than the trash bin.\
-2024-03-22: Lukas removed 8 pizza boxes from his bedroom at once.
+2024-03-22: Lukas removed 8 pizza boxes from his bedroom at once.\
 2024-05-27: Lukas left the back door unlocked for 1.5 hours while taking out numerous trash bags full of pizza boxes.
 I finally locked it myself.